 What makes Iceland stand out as a travel destination?

 "Iceland makes an impact on you whether you are there for three days or three weeks.
-If you are only based in Reykjavik you can choose from a variety of day trips like the Golden Circle route, whale-watching, horseback riding and glacier hiking, that way you will see a microcosm of the country if you are restrained by time."
+If you are only based in Reykjavik, you can choose from a variety of day trips like the Golden Circle route, whale-watching, horseback riding, and glacier hiking, so that you will see a microcosm of the country if you are restricted by time."

 What is your favourite place in Iceland?